The Overton window is shifting.

 Bloomberg is worth around $50 billion.
 He holds significant personal investments in natural gas companies through the firm Willett Advisors, in which the CEO Steven Rattner has stated that “We invest a lot in the energy sector, so we have a dog in this fight . . . we’ve certainly been on the more bullish side of the argument on oil”.
 Furthermore, Bloomberg has a history of explicitly advocating for fracking and natural gas as an alternative to coal.

-With billions invested in natural gas, and with the source of his personal wealth coming from a strongly held belief in the autonomy of market forces, Bloomberg is not the answer the climate crisis.
+With billions invested in natural gas, and with the source of his personal wealth coming from a strongly held belief in the autonomy of market forces, Bloomberg is not the answer to the climate crisis.

 As Naomi Klein, in a short section on Bloomberg in This Changes Everything notes: “Bloomberg has made no discernible attempt to manage his own vast wealth in a manner that reflects his concerns”.
 With so much of his own investments tied up in natural gas and the contemporary global economic order, it is inconceivable to imagine him embracing large scale infrastructure and energy projects funded by the public sphere as a result of increased taxation rates on the most affluent members of society.